stammler/simframe/docs/source/index.rst

 ``simframe`` documentation
 =========================================

-| ``simframe`` is a framework to flexibly build scientific simulations.
+| ``simframe`` is a Python framework to facilitate scientific simulations.
+The scope of the software is to provide a framework which can hold data fields, which can be used to integrate differential equations, and which can read and write data files.

-| It comes with a variety of integration schemes and some infrastructure for writing and reading data files.
+| Data fields are stored in modified ``numpy.ndarrays``.
+Therefore, ``simframe`` can only work with data, that can be stored in ``NumPy`` arrays.

 | To install ``simframe`` simply type
 | ``pip install simframe``